GoldinGuy/UltimateRegexResource/README.md

 [**Watch a recording of the Regex presentation here!**](https://www.youtube.com/watch?v=Ql2uowN4oTU&feature=youtu.be)

 Regex, or [regular expressions](https://en.wikipedia.org/wiki/Regular_expression), are patterns used to match strings.
 Regex is commonly used for searching/filtering strings for information, input validation, and web scraping.
-"Real world" examples include everything from validating email addresses to formatting class names in a grades app.
+"Real-world" examples include everything from validating email addresses to formatting class names in a grades app.

-Regex is incredibly powerful, but due to its seemingly unintelligible nature it's also often intimidating to learn and difficult to remember.
+Regex is incredibly powerful, but due to its seemingly unintelligible nature, it's also often intimidating to learn and difficult to remember.

 <img src="https://user-images.githubusercontent.com/47064842/125002295-9a780980-e022-11eb-9b29-4411e2780aaa.png" width="350" height="auto">
 <!-- ![image](https://user-images.githubusercontent.com/47064842/124194070-ee6c7680-da95-11eb-8f9a-0a2d3f7c4f33.png) -->